Viscount Devonport

 Viscount Devonport, of Wittington in the County of Buckingham, is a title in the Peerage of the United Kingdom.
-It was created on 22 June 1917 for the Liberal politician and former Member of Parliament for Devonport, Hudson Kearley, 1st Baron Devonport.
+It was created on 22 June 1917 for the former Member of Parliament for Devonport, Hudson Kearley, 1st Baron Devonport.
 He had already been created a Baronet, of Wittington in the Parish of Medmenham in the County of Buckingham on 22 July 1908, and Baron Devonport, of Wittington in the County of Buckingham, on 15 July 1910.

-As of 2017 the titles are held by his grandson, the third Viscount, who succeeded his father in 1973.
+As of the titles are held by his grandson, the 3rd Viscount, who succeeded his father in 1973.

 The family seat is Ray Demesne, near Kirkwhelpington, Northumberland.